Part 2 of 3

 Are there any parts of Jay's story you can relate to?
-If you're wondering if you could be addicted to pornography, and maybe even denying it like him too, talk to a professional counselor who knows porn addiction (be careful, though, not a lot of counselors really know porn addiction).
+If you're wondering if you could be addicted to pornography, and maybe even denying it like him too, talk to a professional counselor who knows porn addiction (be careful, though, not a lot of counselors really know how to treat an addiction to porn).
 Get an expert's opinion.
 It's too easy for us to talk ourselves out of the truth.
 Just like Jay.

-- A Guy Confesses He's Addicted To Porn (Part 1)
+- A Guy Confesses He Has an Addiction To Porn (Part 1)

-- A Wife Finds Her Husband's Porn (Part 3)
+- A Wife Needs Help with Her Husband's Porn Addiction (Part 3)

 - You Love Your Husband, But You Think He Doesn't Love You